jiangdada1221/DrugOrchestra/README.md

 # DrugOrchestra
 DrugOrchestra is a multi-task learning neural model used for jointly training tasks of drug target prediction, drug response prediction, drug side effect prediction.
-It is proven to be better compared to single-task learning (training only one task) under the same training conditions
+It is proven to be better compared to single-task learning (training only one task) under the same training conditions.
+The paper is accepted by RECOMB2021.

 ## Packages and environment
 torch==1.4.0 <br />